aroemers/redelay/README.md

 Although the examples above have bound the State objects to global vars, this is certainly not required.
 **State objects can live anywhere** and can be passed around like any other object.
-If you prefer a map of states for example, be it unrealized, realized or dereferenced, then that's perfectly fine as well.
+If you prefer a map of states for example, be it unrealized, realized or dereferenced, then that's perfectly feasible as well.

 Because of its first class and unassuming nature, this library supports **the whole spectrum** of [mount](https://github.com/aroemers/mount-lite)-like global states to [Component](https://github.com/stuartsierra/component)-like system maps to [Integrant](https://github.com/weavejester/integrant)-like data-driven approaches.
 This is also the reason that redelay does not have some sort of "start" or "init" function.